bigjeager/bert_ner/README.md

 - "weight_decay": 0.01
 - "weight_balance": True

-The following results are all based on the hyperparameters above, run only once on 4-V100
+The following results are all based on the hyperparameters above, run only once on 4-V100 with [bert-base-cased](https://huggingface.co/bert-base-cased).

 # FineTune based
 ## FT_TOKEN_SOFTMAX